 Schools in some parts of the country are more likely to have a radon problem.
 These parts of the country are called High Radon Areas.
 You can check our interactive map to see whether your school is in a High Radon Area.

 Because a school is also a workplace the national Reference Level for radon in workplaces applies (300 becquerels per cubic metre (Bq/m3) measured over a 3 month period, which is specified by law in the Radiological Protection Act 1991 (Ionising Radiation) Regulations of 2019.
 Radon levels in all rooms should be less than 300 Bq/m3.
-More information about radon in the workplace can be found here.

 The Department of Education set an advisory reference level of 200 Bq/m3 for schools in 1998.
 This is the same as the Reference Level for radon in homes.
 These two Reference Levels are applied as follows: